RayBlast Games

 goalPoints byte 1 A number that is used to determine the winner(s).
 When it is greater than 1, a bar at the bottom of the screen will describe which groups are winning (if anyone is by themselves, they are technically their own group).
 You will need to check if any group's points is at least this before using the endMode rule.

 goalLead byte 1 A number that is used to describe how much of a lead a group needs to be winning by before they are declared the winner.
 This makes the middle section of the points bar wider, and the goal points will appear to be increasing if a lead is not maintained.
-Refer to the playerTopOutRules in the Eliminations Ruleset to see how to implement.
+Refer to the playerBreakdownRules in the Eliminations Ruleset to see how to implement.

 duel bool false Changes the behavior of musicLevel.